MohamedMohsen01/SQL-Projects/README.md

 ## Mohamed Mohsen's SQL Portfolio

 #### Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
+Within this code repository, you will find a collection of SQL projects that I have meticulously crafted.
 Feel free to take a look and reach out if you have any questions mohamedmohsen2301@gmail.com